hakerdefo/hakerdefo.github.io/_posts/2021-11-27-fix-grub2-install-error.md

 layout: post
 title: How to fix Grub2 install error
 categories: [how-to, grub2]
-excerpt: You want to install Grub2 bootloader onto a partition on your system's hard-disk but the installation is failing with an error message saying, "grub-install: error: will not proceed with blocklists".
-You are clueless about this particular error and don't know how to fix this issue.
+excerpt: You want to install Grub2 bootloader onto a partition on your system's hard-disk but the installation is failing with an error message complaining about something called blocklists and you are 100% clueless about this blocklists thing and don't know how to fix this issue.
 Well, worry not!
-It only takes a singe flag to fix this issue!
+It only takes a singe flag to fix this error!
 ---

 ## Problem:

 You want to install Grub2 bootloader onto a partition on your system's hard-disk but the installation is failing with an error message saying, "grub-install: error: will not proceed with blocklists".
 You are clueless about this particular error and don't know how to fix this issue.
 Well, worry not!
-It only takes a singe flag to fix this issue!
+It only takes a singe flag to fix this error!
 Really, you only have to append a single flag to the Grub2 install command to solve this.

 ## Solution: